 Despite Being Digitally-Obsessed, 98 Percent of Generation Z Still Shop In-Store

-According to a new study released by IBM and the National Retail Federation, almost all members of Generation Z prefer to shop in bricks-and-mortar stores despite expectations that the first “digitally native” generation would want to shop online.
+According to a new study released by IBM and the National Retail Federation, almost all members of Generation Z prefer to shop in brick-and-mortar stores despite expectations that the first “digitally native” generation would want to shop online.

 First off, who is Generation Z?